 CAPEX, or capital expenditure, is an up-front investment made by an organization.
 This includes things like purchasing hardware servers to run a SIEM solution and paying for storage of the company data.
 This often large investment depreciates over time and needs to be taken into consideration when doing annual accounting.

-In contrast, OPEX, or operational expenditure, is an ongoing cost that a company incurs: personnel, software licenses, monthly cloud bills, etc..
-These do not create the accounting complexity associated with capital expenditures.
+In contrast, OPEX (operational expenditure), is an ongoing cost that a company incurs: personnel, software licenses, monthly cloud bills, etc. These don’t create the accounting complexity oft intertwining with capital expenditures.

 FOSS/DIY or Managed SIEM Solutions?

-When weighing different commercial managed SIEM solutions against FOSS options, it is important to assess the real costs associated with each.
+When weighing different commercial managed SIEM solutions against FOSS options, it is important to assess the each’s real costs.

-If you go the do-it-yourself route, you need to take into account the time required to 1) install, 2) integrate, and 3) continuously operate the underlying required infrastructure.
+If you go the do-it-yourself route, you need to take into account required time to 1) install, 2) integrate, and 3) continuously operate the underlying corequisite infrastructure.
 If you do this in your own data center, you will also need to include the necessary hardware investment (i.e., the CAPEX).
 Purchasing an on-premises commercial product and having that in your data center will have the same up-front investment requirement.
-As a result, you’ll want to select a good SIEM solution that can work in the cloud and reap its benefits
+As a result, you’ll want to select a good SIEM solution that can work in the cloud and reap its benefits.

-Using a cloud provider for the infrastructure is a great way to keep your cost structure lean and to deploy a SIEM solution without making an infrastructure investment.
-This cost can be treated as a regular operational expenditure (OPEX).
+Using a cloud provider for the infrastructure is a great way to keep your SIEM cost management and cost structure lean and to deploy a SIEM solution without making an infrastructure investment.
+You can treat this cost as a regular operational expenditure (OPEX).

 Both scenarios require you to operate the infrastructure on a daily basis, which can become challenging as your data size grows and the amount of data you process increases.
-Fully managed SaaS solutions run infrastructure operations for you with flexible pay-as-you-go models that are often priced based on the amount of data 1) stored, 2) ingested and/or 3) the number of devices connected.
-In a corporation where a lot of systems are connected to the SIEM solution and a huge volume of data is processed, removing infrastructure maintenance from your plate is both an an enormous relief and a cost-saving strategy.
+Fully-managed SaaS solutions run infrastructure operations for you with flexible pay-as-you-go models.
+They often get their prices according to the amount of data they store or ingest, and the number of connected devices.
+Anywhere that many systems connect into the company’s SIEM and process a huge volume of data, then removing infrastructure maintenance will be both stress relief and a cost-saving tactic.

-Additionally, the personnel that use the SIEM solution, that monitor events, and that react to alerts create another expense that needs to be accounted for.
-These processes are often handled by a security team in a security operations center (SOC).
+Additionally, the personnel that use the SIEM solution, that monitor events, and that react to alerts create another expense you need to account for.
+Security teams often handle these processes in a security operations center (SOC).
 This is something that you may either establish yourself in your own organization or purchase as a service from some commercial SIEM solution provider.